 More than two

 One of the great benefits of a cultural exchange is gaining a more realistic understanding of the world, dispelling assumptions, generalizations and prejudices.
-One of our previous volunteers recorded her workaway travel experiences a few years back in an interesting blog, the other fork in the road, and recently added this quote by naturalist Alexander von Humboldt: “The most dangerous worldview is the worldview of those who have not viewed the world.”
+One of our previous volunteers recorded her workaway travel experiences a few years back in an interesting blog, the other fork in the road.
+She recently added this quote by naturalist Alexander von Humboldt: “The most dangerous worldview is the worldview of those who have not viewed the world.”
 So just chosing to travel may hopefully help to broaden your worldview ;)

 What you learn depends on how proactive, motivated and receptive you are, and of course, what time of year you travel.
 In addition to learning how to care for the dogs, clean the kennels and the cabins, you will also learn how to train dogs in the autumn and drive dog sleds and snowmobiles in winter.
 And in summer you might learn how to prepare dogs for shows.
 You can also learn to fish and forage if you want to join us doing this - we pick wild berries and mushrooms in our forest and go fishing in our lakes.
 You can learn about the way others live up here too if you are keen to explore places nearby.

 Hopefully, you will learn how to dress properly for the weather too, and how to be sensible in our challenging conditions, while still providing service with a smile.
 You will need to learn to do less appealing tasks, quickly, logically and to a high standard.
 Also, you will be living and dealing with people from different cultures and with different personalities, so we hope you will also learn and improve good social skills, so you can be free of biases and accepting of all.

 Our working language is English, so you can learn or improve that too, and if you want a challenge, we can teach you some Finnish - one of the most difficult languages in the world!